evil-mind-evil-sword/zawinski/README.md

 ### SQLite: Query Cache

 The `messages.db` file is rebuilt from `messages.jsonl` on startup if needed.
 It provides:
-- Fast queries (indexes on topic, parent, timestamp)
+- Fast queries (indexes on topic, parent, timestamp, sender)
 - Full-text search (FTS5)
 - Reply count caching